Learn how to draw a great looking Museum with easy, step-by-step drawing instructions, and video tutorial.

-Museum Drawing - Step 7
+Easy Museum Drawing - Step 7

 7. Draw the spiral filagree of the final column, and the rounded rectangles above it.
 Then, draw a pair of straight horizontal lines between each of the outer columns.

-Museum Drawing - Step 8
+Add More Details to Your Museum Picture - Step 8

 8. Draw a rectangle on the front of the building just above the steps to form the doors.
 Draw a vertical line down its center.
 Draw a rectangle and a square with rounded corners to texture each door.

 Use small circles for the doorknobs.
 Then, draw arched windows on each of the five open spaces on the front of the building.
 For each, use three straight lines to create a partial rectangle shape.
 Then, complete the shape with a curved line.